mdrhmn/react-dj-todoapp/README.md

 ### 4. Connecting Django with React using axios
 For us to make requests to the API endpoints on the Django back-end server, we will need install a JavaScript library called **axios**.

-**Axios** is a popular, promise-based HTTP client that sports an easy-to-use API and can be used in both the browser and Node.js.
+**axios** is a popular, promise-based HTTP client that sports an easy-to-use API and can be used in both the browser and Node.js.

 First, we need to install axios using NPM: